Venafi/pyVenafi/pytpp/docs/rst/usage.rst

 .. warning::

     Only enable logging for debugging purposes.
 It is not recommended to enable logging in Production.
+Logging can potentially log sensitive information, such as private keys or credentials.

 |Product| uses `logboss <https://pypi.org/project/logboss>`_ to log the inputs and outputs to each API and Feature
 call.
 By default, the logger is turned off.
 To use the logger: